salcedoisabella/programmable-neurorepair/results/README.md

 ## What this folder currently demonstrates

-This folder already shows that the project contains:

 - multi-dataset implementation
-- repair-state definition
+- mature repair-state definition
 - candidate control-layer separation
 - transition-oriented logic
 - intervention-oriented prioritization structure

 ## Why this matters

-The project is not only framed as a thesis about neural state control.
-It already contains an evidence layer showing how that thesis is being operationalized through datasets, signatures, candidate architecture, and transition logic.
+This folder is meant to make the project verifiable.
+It shows that Programmable Neurorepair already has operational artifacts rather than only a conceptual thesis.